 Eye and Ear protection is REQUIRED

-The Rimfire Range is clearly marked with a large sign outlining the club rules for its use.
-Rimfire gets its name because the firing pin strikes the rim of the base.
+Rimfire gets its name because the firing pin strikes the rim of the base of the brass casing.
 Examples include .17, .22 short, and .22 long.
 Rimfire cartridges are limited to low pressure calibers because they require a thin case so that the firing pin can crush the rim and ignite the primer.

-BB and air guns ARE allowed on the Rimfire Range.
+BB and air guns ARE allowed on the Rimfire Range and Plinking Pit.

-You may NOT shoot any centerfire guns on the Rimfire Range.
+You may NOT shoot any centerfire guns on these ranges.
 This means NO centerfire rifles, pistols, shotguns, or black powder guns.
-The Utility Pit (Pistol Pit #4) was constructed to accommodate all of these centerfire guns with the exception of shotguns.
-Anyone shooting centerfire guns or shotguns on the Rimfire Range is subject to suspension or expulsion from RCGC.
+Anyone shooting these firearms on these ranges will be expelled from RCGC.

 Rimfire Benchrest shooting is a perfect starting point for anyone interested in learning to shoot; men, ladies and young people.
 Blake Gann will provide education, go over the rules, answer all of your questions and give you a chance to practice.
 Rimfire shooting is a great way to have lots of fun with a great group of people.